 In October of 1986, Stoddard admitted its first nursing home resident.
 Today, Stoddard Baptist Nursing Home is a 164-bed facility offering secure, state-of-the-art, compassionate and high quality nursing and medical care.

 Among those individuals who have pioneered for Stoddard and have yearned for its success are Reverend R.L.
 Patterson, Reverend Raymond R. Robinson, Reverend John D. Bussey and Reverend Leamon W. White, who have been Presidents of the Board of Trustees.
 Mrs. Shelly M. Jackson, Mr. Leon Ferguson, and Dr. Eula Delaine have been Executive Directors of the Home.
 The longtime Secretary of the Board was the late Mrs. Alma C. Hawkins.

 In July 2010, Stoddard expanded its services for seniors and to the greater community by attaining the management and operations of the former Washington Center for Aging Services, now known as Stoddard Baptist Global Care.

 Located in the Woodbridge Community, Stoddard Baptist Global Care is able to care for 254 seniors who are no longer able to live independently, and employs over 400 professionals.
-Stoddard Baptist Global Care at one point in time also operated the Center Card Adult Day Care, which will be relocating in 2016.
+Stoddard Baptist Global Care has also been a partner with DaVita Dialysis Center since July 2017.